RT_GEO_UNIT_TYPE

 GEOLOGICUNIT2

-RT_GEO_UNIT_TYPE.GEO_UNIT_NUMBER field corresponds to the GEO_UNIT_CODE_1 through _5 fields in DT_LITHOLOGY, as shown here:
+The RT_GEO_UNIT_TYPE.GEO_UNIT_NUMBER field corresponds to the GEO_UNIT_CODE_1 through _5 fields in the DT_LITHOLOGY table, as shown here:

-The DT_LITHOLOGY.GEO_UNIT_CODE fields are designed to store additional types of geologic data and are populated by RT_GEOLOGIC_UNIT.
+The DT_LITHOLOGY.GEO_UNIT_CODE fields are designed to store additional types of geologic data and are populated by the RT_GEOLOGIC_UNIT table.
 Several geology-based third-party interfaces, such as EQuIS for EVS and Rockworks make use of these additional layer types.